1895 to the Present

 Tuesday evenings find the Prayer Fellowship group meeting at 7:00 p.m. in the 2nd floor lounge, led by the deacons and the pastor on a rotating basis.

 During the entire time we have been in existence, the church has been richly blessed with musical talent, including string bands and an orchestra that took part regularly in the evening services.
 In the 50s, there was also a band.
 There have been senior and junior choirs to provide music in our worship services, and our music style is a blend of the traditional and the contemporary.
 We also praise God for the many groups and individuals who have been blessed with musical talents.
-Our current choir and music director is Deacon Ted Cushing; Diane Cushing, Brendon and Cathy MacKay, and Nan Sands share the role of Praise Leader.
+Our current choir and music director is Deacon Ted Cushing; Diane Cushing, Brendon and Kathy MacKay, and Nan Sands share the role of Worship Leader.

 Our Family Ministry team sponsors the annual Sweetheart Dinner around Valentines Day to celebrate the covenant of marriage and the Mid-Summerfest & Talent Fair in June (Mid-Summerfest is part of the church’s Swedish heritage).
 The church family’s many gifts and talents are showcased at this time, followed by an ice cream and strawberry social in Fellowship Hall.